prasadsurase/prasadsurase.github.io/source/_posts/2016-05-31-identifying-and-creating-components-in-react.markdown

 ReactDOM.render( <TransactionsDetails />, document.getElementById('container'));
 ```

-Then, we add the child components: TransactionsSummary, TransactionForm & TransactionsTable.
+Then, we add the child components: _TransactionsSummary_, _TransactionForm_ & _TransactionsTable_.
 We are displaying
-TransactionsSummary & TransactionForm adjacent to each other.
-Below them, TransactionsTable is displayed.
+_TransactionsSummary_ & _TransactionForm_ adjacent to each other.
+Below them, _TransactionsTable_ is displayed.

 ```javascript
 var TransactionsSummary = React.createClass({